richtxteditor/Uni-Student-Class-Registration-Site/README.md

-# Project Overview: Student and Admin Website
+Certainly!
+Integrating the provided project overview into a GitHub repository description format will make it clear and engaging for visitors.
+Here’s how it could be structured:

-The purpose of this project was to successfully code a working website accessible to both students and admins.
-This documentation outlines the key functionalities and technologies used in the development.
+---

-## Key Functionalities
+**Project Name:** Student and Admin Website

-### For Students
+**Description:**

-- **Login**: Students have the ability to log in to their accounts.
+The Student and Admin Website is a dynamic web platform designed to cater to the needs of both students and administrators within an educational institution.
+This project showcases a working website that allows for seamless interaction with key functionalities tailored to each user group.
+Developed using HTML5, CSS for the frontend, PHP for the backend, and SQL for database management, this website stands as a testament to efficient and secure web development practices.

-- **Account Creation**: New students can create an account, ensuring security and privacy.
+**Key Functionalities:**

-- **Homepage Access**: Once logged in, students can access a homepage with various functionalities.
+### For Students:
-- **View Current Schedule**: Students can view their existing class schedules.
+- **Login:** Secure login mechanism for student accounts.
-- **Add a Course**: Functionality to add new courses to their schedule.
+- **Account Creation:** A registration feature ensuring security and privacy.
-  - The system checks for time conflicts, such as overlapping class schedules.
+- **Homepage Access:** A dashboard with various functionalities post-login.
-- **Drop a Course**: Option for students to remove courses from their schedule.
+- **View Current Schedule:** Enables students to view their class schedules.

-### For Admins
+- **Add/Drop a Course:** Features to modify course schedules, including checks for schedule conflicts.

-- **Login**: Admins have the ability to log in to their accounts.
+### For Admins:
-- **Course Management**: Ability to edit or delete existing courses, or add new ones.
+- **Login:** Dedicated login functionality for admin users.
-- **Student Account Management**: Admins can view existing student accounts and have the ability to delete them.
+- **Course Management:** Tools to manage course offerings, including the ability to edit, delete, or add courses.

-## Technologies Used
+- **Student Account Management:** Oversight of student accounts with the capability to delete them as needed.

-- **Frontend Development**: HTML5, CSS
+**Technology Stack:**
-- **Backend Development**: PHP
+- **Frontend:** HTML5, CSS - Crafting user-friendly interfaces.
-- **Database Management**: SQL
+- **Backend:** PHP - Handling server-side logic and database interactions.

-The website ensures a seamless and secure user experience for both students and admins, with robust functionalities for course and account management.
+- **Database:** SQL - Efficient management of student and course data.